Liu-group/Ab-Initio-Interaction-Map/README.md

 ## Workflow Description

-### Step 1: Parameter file generation for individual systems
+### Step 1: Parameter File Generation for Individual Systems

-Prepare a starting coordinates file (pdb or xyz) for the interested molecues that we would like to generate AIIM.
-Use antechamber to create AMBER parameter for the two systems and Solvent.
-Here, we have used an example of BODIPY (system1) and TPAB (system2) molecules in ACN solvent:
+Prepare a starting coordinates file (pdb or xyz) for the molecules for which you would like to generate an AIIM.
+Use antechamber to create AMBER parameters for the two systems and the solvent.
+Here, we use the example of BODIPY (system1) and TPAB (system2) molecules in ACN solvent:

 antechamber -i system1.pdb -fi pdb -o system1.mol2 -fo mol2 -c bcc -s 2